nileshzemse/jquery_type_in_other_language/README.md

 ## <a id="Introduction"></a>Introduction

-**typeInOtherLanguage** is a jQuery plugin to allow users to type in other languages like Marathi, Tamil, Gujarati, etc.
+**typeInOtherLanguage** is a jQuery plugin that allows users to type in other languages like Marathi, Tamil, Gujarati, etc.

 ## Getting Started